Alejogb1/job-board/blog-data/why-is-my-timeout-asynciowaitfor-not-taken-into-account.md

 id: "why-is-my-timeout-asynciowaitfor-not-taken-into-account"
 ---

-alright, let's break down why your `asyncio.wait_for` might be ignoring your timeout. i've bumped into this gremlin more times than i care to remember, and it usually boils down to a few common gotchas. basically, `asyncio.wait_for` wraps an awaitable, like a coroutine, with a time limit. if that awaitable doesn't finish within the specified timeout, it's supposed to raise an `asyncio.timeoutError` . but things can get tricky when the awaitable itself doesn't play by the rules of cooperatively yielding control to the event loop.
+, let's break down why your `asyncio.wait_for` might be ignoring your timeout. i've bumped into this gremlin more times than i care to remember, and it usually boils down to a few common gotchas. basically, `asyncio.wait_for` wraps an awaitable, like a coroutine, with a time limit. if that awaitable doesn't finish within the specified timeout, it's supposed to raise an `asyncio.timeoutError` . but things can get tricky when the awaitable itself doesn't play by the rules of cooperatively yielding control to the event loop.

 the first thing to think about is that asyncio is cooperative, meaning tasks must voluntarily give up control to let other tasks run. if your awaitable is stuck in a cpu-bound loop or a blocking i/o operation, it won't yield to the event loop, and thus `wait_for` won't get a chance to trigger its timeout. the event loop is basically the referee, and if your task is doing a stubborn one-person show, the referee can't call timeout.